csaid/csaid.github.io/_posts/2020-11-29-contagiousness-sensitivity.md

 The FDA could greatly speed up the process and justifiably approve antigen tests if they based their decisions on contagiousness sensitivity, a step which would dissolve the unnecessary requirement to show separate data for symptomatics and asymptomatics.

 ### A plea for the medical community
 If there are any medical experts reading this, my plea to you is to help make contagiousness sensitivity a formal metric in your profession.
 If you are a scientist, use this metric in your papers (many already are).
 And if you are a regulator, consider using this metric as your standard for public health tests.
-Doing so could save hundreds of thousands of lives.

 <div class='caption'>
 Special thanks to Jon Frankle and Jonas Binding for comments on an earlier draft.